-The operator of the GameController sits at a PC outside the playing in the technical area.
+The operator of the GameController sits at a PC in the technical area.
 As with the head referee, the operator should make efforts to use consistent and clear calls.
 They will signal any change in the game state to the robots via the wireless as they are announced by the head referee.
 Note that for both kick-offs and goals, the moment of whistling is determining, not the verbal announcement of the head referee.
 The operator will also inform the assistant referees when a timed penalty is over and a robot has to be placed back on the field.
-They should announce when the ball is in play on events that occur automatically in the GameController due to elapsed time, such as the ball coming into play after a kick-offby stating "Ball Free", if the time period has elapsed in the playing state , penalty kick or free kick, or the state changing from ready to set.
-They are also responsible for keeping the time of each half(, they stop the clock after a goal or game stuck, and continues it at the kick-off4).
+They should announce events that occur automatically in the GameController due to elapsed time, such as the ball coming into play after a kick-off, penalty kick or free kick, or the state changing from ready to set.
+They are also responsible for keeping the time of each half.
 They should count aloud the remaining seconds in a half once the time remaining is 5 s or less.
 Finally, they should repeat the calls of the head referee to make sure it was heard correctly.

-5.4 Referee - Team communicationReferee - Team Communication
+5.4 Referee-Team Communication

-Both teams send a representative called team captain to the field 10 min before their match starts.
-This time should be used for to welcome each other and, assign team colors (see Section 2.2), choose side and kick-off (see Section 3.4), and discuss match related topics.
+Both teams send a representative called team captain to the field $10 \,\mathrm{min}$ before their match starts.
+This time should be used to welcome each other, assign team colors (see Section 2.2), choose side and kick-off (see Section 3.4), and discuss match related topics.